 What is the legislative session?

 Kentucky's Constitution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
-In even-numbered years there are not more than 60 legislative days.
-The 2022 legislative session began on January 4, 2022, and will run until April 15, 2022.
+In even-numbered years there are not more than 60 legislative days; in odd-numbered years, there are not more than 30 legislative days.
+The 2023 legislative session began on January 3, 2023, and will run until March 30, 2023.

 Our team is on the ground in Frankfort during the legislative session almost every day.
 We connect people directly affected by different issues to their elected officials.
 This helps lawmakers learn about how their actions directly affect Kentuckians.
 We work with lawmakers to protect and expand the civil rights and liberties of all Kentuckians by supporting, altering, or defeating legislation that would threaten those civil liberties.

 Click the links below to learn more about how Kentucky's government works and track the legislation we're following most closely.

 The General Assembly is Kentucky's legislature.
 This branch of government makes laws.
 It is made of the House of Representatives and a Senate.
 Each bill that becomes law must be approved by both chambers.
 Kentucky has a part-time citizen legislature with members from diverse backgrounds and communities.
 All 138 members serve year-round as legislators, representing constituents, helping them solve problems, and studying new ideas.